NAFA Air Filtration Best Practice Guidelines

 These best practice guidelines establish criteria or the removal of particulate and gaseous contaminants from the immediate breathing zone of employees engaged in the process of welding.
 Filtration guidelines for general ventilation, when applicable, are also addressed.

 Branded Best Practice Guidelines (Members Only)

+All guidelines are being updated with the newest information, this program is closed until June 2023.
 Add your organization’s logo to any of our 10 Best Practice Guidelines to distribute to your employees and clients.
 This is a great way to show that your company is involved in the industry and follows the latest best practices.
 NAFA publishes this series of air filtration guidelines based on standards that international HVAC/R organizations promote and typically become part of a national building code, but we also take it one step further.
 We also recommend and incorporate the highest level of air filtration standards for specific applications.